th3p1n3appl3/Readme-generator/README.md

-# My-Repository
+# Readme-generator

 ## Description
-This is a repository.
+This repository will prompt you with several questions to help you write a professional readme.

 ## Table of Contents
 * [installation](#installation)